Conn Smythe: Return to Toronto

 Smythe applied to coach the Toronto St. Pats, but was rejected in favour of Mike Rodden.
 He continued coaching for the University of Toronto and took on a new senior team made up of University of Toronto players, called the Varsity Grads.
 The team won the Allan Cup and represented Canada at the 1928 Winter Olympics in St. Moritz the following year.
 Smythe refused to go when two Varsity Blues players he had promised could be part of the team were blocked by what he described as a "pressure play" from two Grads players to get relatives placed on the team instead.
 One of the players was Joe Sullivan, who years later became a Canadian Senator.

-Although Smythe was no longer a Rangers employee, Madison Square Garden president Tex Rickard invited him to the team's opening game at the arena, an invitation Smythe nearly turned down because he had felt the Rangers had short-changed him (Hammond paid Smythe $7,500 to settle his contract, but Smythe felt he was owed $10,000).
+Although Smythe was no longer a Rangers employee, Madison Square Garden president Tex Rickard invited him to the team's opening game at the arena, an invitation Smythe nearly turned down because he felt the Rangers had short-changed him (Hammond paid Smythe $7,500 to settle his contract, but Smythe felt he was owed $10,000).
 At the insistence of his wife Irene, they traveled to New York and attended the opener in Rickard's private box.
 When the Rangers won the game, surprising the Montreal Maroons, Rickard offered Smythe a vice-presidency with the club.
 Smythe turned Rickard down partly because of the disputed $2,500, although Rickard ordered Hammond to pay off the rest.
 On their return trip to Toronto, the Smythes visited Montreal, where Conn bet the $2,500 on a university football game between Toronto and McGill.
 He then bet the $5,000 he won on the Rangers to defeat the St. Pats in Toronto, winning again, turning the $2,500 into $10,000 in three days.
-The Rangers won the Stanley Cup in 1928, their second year of existence, largely with the players Smythe had recruited.